01-edu/ai-starter/content/robots-harmony/README.md

 box-shadow: 0 5px 15px rgba(0, 0, 0, 0.2); /* Adds a shadow around the element.
 Adjust the offsets, blur radius, and opacity as needed */
 ```

 > You didn't see any change?
-Well we didn't specify what to do with all those colors, angles and timing yet!
+Well, we didn't specify what to do with all those colors, angles, and timing yet!

 - Let's make it more exciting by actually making the colors move!
 We can do that with `keyframes`!
-Under the `#gallery` css rule, put the `keyframes` block and see the magic !
+Under the `#gallery` CSS rule, put the `keyframes` block and see the magic!

 _For Example:_